Skip to content

 Architecture Overview

-Git-Iris is built on an agent-first architecture where intelligent decisions are made by Iris, an LLM-driven agent powered by the Rig framework.
+Git-Iris is built on an agent-first architecture where intelligent decisions are made by Iris, an LLM-driven agent powered by rig-core 0.37 (imported as rig).
 Rather than dumping context upfront, Iris dynamically explores codebases using tool calls, gathering precisely what she needs.

 Core Philosophy